VictorMusta/js-gitbook/README.md

-# Evie's Accelerated JS Tutorial
+# Evie's Accelerated NodeJS Tutorial

 Keep being told to "Go Learn JavaScript"?
 Tired of being called a noob?
 This guide will speed you through some important JavaScript basics because we know you're a smart cookie and you can take it.